PC(USA) pastors and presbytery respond to community needs and look forward

 “It’s hard to admit your faults,” Barbee continues.
 “It’s hard to say I don’t know.
 It’s hard to say I’ve been wrong, and I’m really racist.
 It’s hard to say all those things.
 But it’s not just saying them it’s being them and living into them and opening yourself to hear and learn, to know and live into the truth.”

 You may freely reuse and distribute this Presbyterian News Service article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Categories: Advocacy & Social Justice, Hunger & Poverty, Peace & Justice, Presbyterian News Service, Racial Justice

 Tags: Charlotte, justice, Keith Scott, pcusa, police, presbyterian, Presbytery of Charlotte, race, reconciliation, shooting

-Ministries: Racial Equity & Women’s Intercultural Ministries, Urban Ministry, Gender & Racial Justice, Racial Equity Advocacy Committee (REAC)
+Ministries: Racial Equity & Women’s Intercultural Ministries, Urban Ministry, Gender, Racial and Intercultural Justice, Racial Equity Advocacy Committee (REAC)